anonyco/SPromiseMeSpeedJS/README.md

-# promiseMeSpeed
+# PromiseMeSpeed
-promiseMeSpeed is the javascript library the promises you speedy ES6 promises.
-The whole purpose of promiseMeSpeed is to provide a speedy alternative to ES6 promises until browsers implement faster native promises.
-To use, simply drop the following snippet of HTML code into your `<head>` before all of the scripts you have that use promiseMeSpeed.
+PromiseMeSpeed is the javascript library the promises you speedy ES6 promises.
+The whole purpose of PromiseMeSpeed is to provide a speedy alternative to ES6 promises until browsers implement faster native promises.
+To use, simply drop the following snippet of HTML code into your `<head>` before all of the scripts you have that use PromiseMeSpeed.
 ```HTML
 <script src="https://www.dropbox.com/s/qtl3zwrlduyet0i/promiseMeSpeedDEBUG.min.js?dl=2"></script>
 ```